xliu738/Interactive-Icicle-of-Stuff/README.txt

   - close and reopen main.html using Firefox

 *All files are meant to be at the same level of the file structure.
 No files used in this application is nested in any subfolders.

+Program is initially set to run using the "PetSupplies.csv" to save memory.
+It is possible to use the full data in "all-nodes.csv" to run this program.
+Changes can be made in "datavis.js".